cardano-foundation/CIPs/CIP-0118/README.md

     toTxZones = BabelTxZones . getCompose
   ```

-For more information, search for `CIP-0118#block-structure-0` in the codebase.
+For more information, search for `CIP-0118#block-structure-0` in the codebase, which can be found [here](https://github.com/willjgould/cardano-ledger/tree/wg/babel-fees-prototyping-babel-erafirstrule).
+Please note that the most up-to-date prototype branch is `babel-fees-prototyping-babel-erafirstrule`.

 #### Transaction structure